Trifall/link-shortener-ui/README.md

 This is a Svelte 5 project that uses Tailwind and TypeScript to be a web UI for [go-link-shortener](https://github.com/jerren/go-link-shortener).

+The dashboard makes calls to the [go-link-shortener](https://github.com/jerren/go-link-shortener) API, so you will need to have that sorted for the app to really be functional.

 ## Developing

 Install dependencies with `pnpm install`